Can I go walking in Italy? Walking and trekking in 2020

 Walking, trekking and other outdoor activity holidays in Italy – travel, accommodation and other facilities are open and possible, but with certain restrictions.
-This page will help you find up-to-date information for walking, trekking and other outdoor activities during summer 2020.
+This page will help you find up-to-date information for walking, trekking and other outdoor activities during 2020.

 General travel requirements and restrictions

 It is no longer necessary to demonstrate that your journey is essential, and no additional form of authorisation is required to enter Italy from the UK or European Union, transport options permitting.